Search Amsterdam

 How to get to Nieuwmarkt

-The Nieuwmarkt [red marker] is an easy 10-minute walk from Central Station [train marker] or Dam square [green marker].
+The Nieuwmarkt [yellow marker] is an easy 10-minute walk from Central Station [train marker] or Dam square [orange marker].

-We prefer getting there via the Zeedijk [red route], which is far less crowded than the alternative route from Dam square [blue route].
+We prefer getting there via the Zeedijk [red route], which is far less crowded than the alternative route from Dam square [green route].

 Either route shown takes you around the Red Light District.